 With the toggle function, you can easily turn the Bitrise Support user on and off.
 No need to add us as a user to your app’s Team any more.

 Let’s see how to set it up!

-- Ping us through our onsite chat and notify us that you have enabled the Bitrise support user for your app so that we can help you with your issue.
+- Ping us through our onsite chat and let us know that you have enabled the Bitrise support user for your app.

 What the Bitrise Support user can see if it’s enabled ⚓

 The Bitrise Support user has access to your builds and can edit your workflows.
 We can also modify the inputs of the Team, Code and the Settings tab.
 In the case of a failing workflow, our best practice is to create a new and correct version of the failing workflow called

 support-testing with your own and update yours or keep the